adithyak2k03/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-Mini project on Credit card fraud detection using machine learning and deep learning algorithms
+Mini project on Credit card fraud detection using machine learning and deep learning algorithms on balanced dataset.
+Algorithms used Logistic regression, K-nearest neighbours, Support vector machines, Decision trees, Random forest, Xgboost, CNN, MLP.

 Download the dataset we used here and apply the code given in preprocessing folder.
 This generates 3 new preprocessed datasets.
 They are downsampled ,upsampled and imbalanced dataset with preprocessed performed on "Amount" feature.